margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for the people in the construction work
 * Grateful for the architecture in Washington, DC
 * Grateful for the people in Kentucky
+* Grateful for all the love of people in the information sciences in Scotland
+* Grateful for the woman supervisor at Church and her cheerfulness
+* Grateful for all the love for the liberal arts in the workplace and grateful for people who use liberal arts in consulting
+* Grateful to accept advice, material advice, and feedback gracefully, but know how to decline in thoughtfully
+* Grateful for the Creator who created the government, who help people be freed, and who created balance and symmetry
+* Grateful for Christian music
+* Grateful for democracy
+* Grateful for public education
+* Grateful for mandolin playing in and around Charlottesville
+* Grateful for the Truth and the architecture at Church
+* Grateful to open my eyes to the agriculture and the hiking and the cows in Charlottesville
+* Grateful for everyone in touch with the Creator of the government, architecture, the universe, and the people at UVa
+* Grateful for other painters and the ripple effect of creativity
+* Grateful to look to the same flowers artists look to and homeowners look to
+* Grateful for other musicians and all the people that love the same conepts they love and the ripple effect of ideas
+* Grateful for supervisors at EVERFI working hard and bringing a good mindset
+* Grateful for the neighborhood I lived in in Washington, DC
+* Grateful for a friend from church
+* Grateful for the water for the rowing
+* Grateful for a phone call with Harrison
+* Grateful for Currie's singing and harmony
+* Grateful for Robert's poise and work in Arab world
+* Grateful for singers and musicians inspiring Elvis
+* Grateful for all the people Elvis Presley loved
+* Grateful for memories at the psych ward in group therapy
+* Grateful for the water for rowing
+* Grateful for land and mountains and the Sunrise and Sunset in the Middle Eastern countries
+* Grateful for the infinite people
+* Grateful for forgiveness
+* Grateful for autonomy
+* Grateful for maturity
+* Grateful for the Christian Science practitioner
+* Grateful for the early sunset
+* Grateful for memories of listening to nature at camp
+* Grateful for libraries with books that people research
+* Grateful for people that begin got learn new things at older ages
+* Grateful for continuous learning
+* Grateful for young people who overcome challenges
+* Grateful for memories of listening to nature at camp
+* Grateful for the music camps in Tennessee and Virginia
+* Grateful for the Science of the Universe
+* Grateful that we all look to the same Truths and the same facts from different reference points
+* Grateful for the Christians who create country music in Georgia
+* Grateful for an image of a map with the oceans the greenery rotating inwardly
+* Grateful for folk music from other countries
+* Grateful for ereference points
+* Grateful for all the people working in laundry services and restaurants in and around Crossville, TN
+* Grateful for mapping tools and technologies for engineering and history
+* Grateful for mapping references in music
+* Grateful for a vision of a map with the oceans and green continents
+* Grateful for all the work in the business world to support healthy finance
+* Grateful for music analysis and to understand what is inspiring different music
+* Grateful for the Christian Science Church in Memphis and the roots to the Middle East
+* Grateful for the birds singing in the early wee morning hours
+* Grateful for the people driving on highways in the early wee morning hours
+* Grateful for highway sounds
+* Grateful to learn about the Shia and Sunni Muslims and the Middle East
+* Grateful for the vision of the light in the darkness in a stormy night in the sea, the light is there
+* Grateful for the vision of the map of the Earth turned over
+* Grateful for the stars and how the innocence of children and the peace of people are as the stars in the sky
+* Grateful for Bible Truths
+* Grateful for the Churches in and around Boston

 <br>